Start finding answers in our Resource Center full of Videos, Buying Guides and Checklists

 But that is how dryer fires start.
 Heat generates lint.
 Lint clogs duct.
 Duct becomes flammable and fire is started.
 So I asked one of our Senior Techs, Dave Curro, how to prevent a dryer fire.

+For more tips, go to the Yale Resource Center with videos, how-to guides and recipes.
 Avoiding a dryer fire is easy: Duct properly, clean lint thoroughly and exercise some caution when drying flammable materials.

 My goal has always been simple: I want Yale to be the best retail experience anywhere.
 I have tried to create a compelling environment for customers and employees alike